iammarcol/RNA-Benchmark/README.md

 │   ├── true_pdb_single.zip
 ├── PRED/
 │   ├── pred_pdb_complexes.zip
 │   ├── pred_pdb_single.zip       # predicted structures for both single RNA and complexes
 ├── MSA/
-│   ├── msas.zip                  # MSAs used to generate structures for both single RNA and complexes ├── meta/
-│   ├── benchmarking_metadata.zip # information about sequences used in the analysis
+│   ├── msas.zip                  # MSAs used to generate structures for both single RNA and complexes ├── meta.csv                      # information about sequences/structures used in the final analysis
 ```